sagirikenaga/project-1/README.md

 ## Usage

 This README should be used to guide the user into the motivations for this project which include a gathering effort by the development team to implement what we have learned from the course so far into a web application that will be used by users and generate critical feedback.
 The following links will show the APIs we used, a screenshot of the sketch we based our project off of, a link to the deployed website, and a picture of the deployed project.
+We will also include a demo of our project.

 Link of APIs:
 Random Words API: